 The company Chloe belongs to is not important.

 But for the purposes of this illustration, let’s give her parent company a name anyway- WIPE EASY, LLC.

 Now let’s say this network marketing company Chloe has joined sells premium tissues made out of recycled adult diapers (oh yeah- who’s ready to sign up for that one?).

-Likewise, every time her team (downline) orders, 100 points from each of them flows up through her business center as well as the business centers above her.
+Likewise, every time her team or downline places an order (depicted in green), 100 points from each of them flows up through her business center as well as the business centers above her.

-In this example, 1,200 points were generated for the pay period.
+In this example, 1,200 points were generated for the pay period from her team.